opencelium/opencelium/docs/usage/admin.rst

 App
 """""""""""""""""

-The applications menu displays list of software that OpenCelium connected with.
+The applications menu displays a list of software that OpenCelium connected with.
-If the are installed and configured on your machine, you can open them clicking on the card and see relations to OC.
-If not installed, you will see the notification message, that this system is down.
+If they are installed and configured on your machine, you can open them clicking on the card and see relations to OC.
+If not, you will see the notification message, that this system is down.
 Also, the corresponded item shows its status: enabled or disabled.

 |image_admin_0|

 For this moment, there are two items: *Kibana* and *Neo4j*. *Kibana* lets you visualize your scheduler jobs data. *Neo4j* is a graph database of the connections.
-Its UI help you to see the whole picture of each connection via nodes and their relations.
+Its UI helps you to see the whole picture of each connection via nodes and their relations.

 Users